mjrgh/PinscapePico/README.md

 trying to cram both functions into a single Pico, when they consider how severely it would constrain the available GPIO ports for each function.
-I think everyone might end up happiest with the current situation, where you just use a separate, dedicated controller for the your smart LED strips.
+I think everyone might end up happiest with the current situation, where you just use a separate, dedicated controller for your smart LED strips.